-Only take by Level B behavioral harassment of some species is anticipated as a result of SAE's proposed 3D OBN seismic survey.
+Takes by Level A and Level B harassments of some species are anticipated as a result of SAE's proposed 3D seismic survey.
 NMFS expects marine mammal takes could result from noise propagation from operation of seismic airguns.
 NMFS does not expect marine mammals would be taken by collision with seismic and support vessels, because the vessels will be moving at low speeds, and PSOs on the survey vessels and the mitigation vessel will be monitoring for marine mammals and will be able to alert the vessels to avoid any marine mammals in the area.

-For impulse sounds, such as those produced by the airguns proposed to be used in SAE's 3D OBN seismic surveys, NMFS uses the 160 dB (rms) re 1 μ Pa isopleth to indicate the onset of Level B harassment.
-SAE provided calculations of the 160-dB isopleths expected to be produced by the proposed seismic surveys and then used those isopleths to estimate takes by harassment.
+For impulse sounds, such as those produced by the airguns proposed to be used in SAE's 3D OBN seismic surveys, NMFS uses the 180 and 190 dB (rms) re 1 μ Pa isopleth to indicate the onset of Level A harassment for cetaceans and pinnipeds, respectively; and the 160 dB (rms) re 1 μ Pa isopleth for Level B harassment of all marine mammals.
+SAE provided calculations of the 190-,

+180-, and 160-dB isopleths expected to be produced by the proposed seismic surveys and then used those isopleths to estimate takes by harassment.
 NMFS used those calculations to make the necessary MMPA findings.
-SAE provided a full description of the methodology used to estimate takes by harassment in its IHA application, which is also provided in the following sections.
+SAE provided a full description of the methodology used to estimate takes by harassment in its IHA application, which is also provided in the following sections